Metaboverse/Metaboverse/docs/content/overview.rst

 |
 | * **Dynamic Network Visualization**: The Metaboverse provides an interactive app that allows for dynamic exploration of regulatory hotspots, perturbation networks, and general visualization.
 Users can add or remove metabolites or other entities from being visualized, which is particularly useful in cases of highly connected metabolites, such as water, which clutter the visualization and do not contribute much to the interpretation of the data.
 Users can toggle on or off labels and features, drag and rearrange components of the networks, and more.
 |
-| * **Identifying Regulatory Hotspots**: In order to identify reactions where interesting regulatory events are occurring based on the provided -omic data, we introduce a regulatory hotspot search engine, which is based on concepts from `activity motifs <https://www.nature.com/articles/nbt.1499>`_.
+| * **Identifying Regulatory Patterns**: In order to identify reactions where interesting regulatory events are occurring based on the provided -omic data, we introduce a regulatory hotspot search engine, which is based on concepts from `activity motifs <https://www.nature.com/articles/nbt.1499>`_.
 Several hotspot patterns are pre-programmed into Metaboverse to allow the users to explore different regulatory patterns present in the data.
 In the future, we plan to include an interactive interface to allow users to design and implement custom search patterns.
 |
 | * **Modeling Perturbation Networks**: Users can specify the threshold needed to consider a reaction perturbed and stitch together each of these reactions passing the threshold to reveal a perturbation network.
 This allows for the visualization of connected perturbations along a pathway and may indicate interesting characteristics of a condition that may complicate certain treatments if, for example, a drug targets a perturbed reaction, but the reaction downstream is also perturbed for independent reasons from the first and could thus reduce efficacy of the drug treatment.
 |